Go Back

 • 1 teaspoon black pepper

-• 1 onion quartered (if making the red wine au jus)
+• 1 medium yellow onion quartered (if making the red wine au jus)

 Red Wine Au Jus (Optional)